hendricius/the-bread-code/basics/common-problems-faq.md

 #### What is the best temperature to bake the bread?

-A temperature of around 230 degrees is a good strategy to have a nice crust and at the same time fluffy bread.
+A temperature of around 230 degrees celsius is a good strategy to have a nice crust and at the same time fluffy bread.

 If the temperature is too high it could happen that your